Donna Howard: Early life, education, and early career

 Howard was born in Austin, Texas.
-She graduated from Reagan High School in Austin before moving on to the University of Texas at Austin, where she earned a B.A in Nursing in 1974 and an M.A. in Health Administration in 1977.
+She graduated from Reagan High School in Austin before moving on to the University of Texas at Austin, where she earned a B.A. in Nursing in 1974 and an M.A. in Health Administration in 1977.

 Howard worked as a critical-care nurse at Brackenrige Hospital and Seton Hospital in Austin.
 While at Seton, she helped start the Good Health program and served as District 5 President of the Texas Nurse's Association.
 Howard also served on the University of Texas faculty as a Health Education instructor.

 Political career

-From 1996-1999, Howard served on the Eanes Independent School District school board.
+From 1996 to 1999, Howard served on the Eanes Independent School District school board.

 On February 14, 2006, Howard defeated Republican Ben Bentzin in a special election runoff to replace Todd Baxter.

 In the 2006 general election, Howard was again to face Bentzin, but Bentzin ultimately withdrew from the race, which Howard won by a wide margin.

 Howard retained her seat in 2008, defeating Republican Pamela Waggoner.

 In 2009, the Texas Association of Deans and Directors of Professional Nursing Programs honored Howard with its Champion for Nursing Education Award.

 In 2010, Howard narrowly defeated former Texas Longhorn and Denver Broncos player Dan Neil.
 On election day, the Secretary of State of Texas certified Howard as the winner by 16 votes.
 Following a recount requested by Neil, the Secretary of State found Howard to still be the winner, though by only 12 votes.
 Neil then requested that the election be investigated by the House of Representatives.
 After a four-day hearing headed up by Representative Will Hartnett, Howard was found to have won the election by 4 votes and Neil ultimately dropped the contest.
+The Secretary of State still reports an official margin of 12 votes.
+Even with the 12 vote victory that the Secretary of State considers official, it is the closest Texas House race on record.

 In 2011, Howard was the recipient of the 2011 Dr. Dorothy J. Lovett Distinguished Alumni Award from the University of Texas School of Nursing and was inducted in the University of Texas College of Education Hall of Honor.

 In 2019, Howard authored H.B.
-1590, which created a Sexual Assault Survivors Task Force in the Governor’s Office to collect information on agencies' responses to sexual assaults and develop best practices.
+1590, which created a Sexual Assault Survivors Task Force in the Governor's Office to collect information on agencies' responses to sexual assaults and develop best practices.
 The bill passed unanimously in the House and Senate and was signed by the Governor.
 The Task Force began meeting on February 6, 2020, and is due to deliver a series of reports to the Texas Legislature on November 1, 2020.

 Texas Monthly named Howard a Best Lawmaker in June 2019 for her work during Texas' 86th Legislative session.